alexbsec/FlatearthEngine/README.md

 # Flatearth Engine

-Flatearth Engine is a project to create a game engine tailored for 2D games.
+Flatearth Engine is an open-source project to create a game engine tailored for 2D games.
-The idea originated from the observation that most game engines focus primarily on 3D rendering, often treating 2D rendering as an afterthought.
+The idea originated from the observation that most open-source game engines focus primarily on 3D rendering, often treating 2D rendering as an afterthought.
 While many industry-standard game engines do support 2D rendering, a dedicated 2D engine can offer simplicity, performance, and ease of use for developers focusing on 2D games.